 The Wall Street Journal reported in a February 21st article that large banks are stepping back from new multifamily funding projects in light of the cooling apartment market and a perceived oversupply of new units.

-Yet, in contrast to this news, many of America’s top cities are experiencing record years in growth of the rental market with no signs for slowing down.
+Yet, in contrast to this news, many of America’s top cities are experiencing record years in the growth of the rental market with no signs of slowing down.